Hooked: How The NBAs “Birdman” Was Catfished And Almost Ruined

 Then, Birdman got his big break.
 He was called up from the D-League, the first call-up in NBA history, and signed with the Nuggets.
 At the time, Birdman hardly resembled the man he is today.
 His skin was mostly bare of tattoos and his hair was cropped short.

 But as Andersen grew into his role in the NBA, he began to develop an alter ego.
 He was a high flying, acrobatic player.
 A fan favorite with an inclination towards big dunks and blocked shots.
 He slowly morphed into Birdman, a nickname given to him by former teammates.
-As his popularity increased, so did the amount of tattoos on his body.
+As his popularity increased, so did the number of tattoos on his body.

 The Bird Takes Flight